You don't need tensors to understand attention

 total_score += score(input, last_input)

 return result / total_scoreAnd that’s it!
-You can literally use this attention function verbatim in your LLM implementation and it works.
+You can literally use this attention function verbatim in an LLM implementation and it works.
 Here is an example Llama2 implementation, which when prompted with “Always answer with Haiku.
 I am going to Paris, what should I see?“, it prints:

 Eiffel Tower high